rykcod/massa/README.md

   - Autoget MAS faucet on Discord 1 time by day (Need to set discord token in /massa_mount/config/config.ini)
 - [STARTING]
   - Massa-guard will auto register your node with massabot.
-  - Massa-guard will auto create wallet + nodekey + stacke privkey.
+  - Massa-guard will auto create wallet + nodekey + stacke privkey; all with default password "**MassaToTheMoon2022**".
   - Massa-guard auto create your config.toml with your public IP.
   - Massa-guard auto get faucet to buy your first roll.

 ### [RELEASE NOTES] ###
-- 20220708 - Testnet 12 Ready [NOT TESTED YET]!
+- 20220710 - Testnet 12 Ready!
 - 20220629 - Add auto-registration feature + docker ENV for Discord token & DYNIP feature
 - 20220613 - Testnet 11 - v11.3 Ready!
 - 20220610 - Testnet 11 - v11.2 Ready!